interdoc-edit-bot/editable-docs-demo/docs/index.rst

 * Edit this page by clicking on the text.
 Select some text to get a rich-text toolbar for adding bold, underline, etc.
-* See your pull request `on GitHub
+* See your `pull request on GitHub
   <https://github.com/orange-aardvark/editable-docs-demo/pulls>`__.
-* Visit `sphinxcontrib-editable <https://github.com/metatooling/sphinxcontrib-editable>`__ to add these features to your own docs.
+* To add these features to your own docs, visit `sphinxcontrib-editable <https://github.com/metatooling/sphinxcontrib-editable>`__ .

 Example text - Try editing!